Vineyards in Sussex

 North Farm, Pulborough RH20 4BB

-Pip and Harry, along with their son Richard and his wife Kirsty, work together not only to make great wine, but also to act as stewards of the land and bring people together.
+Pip and Harry, along with their son Richard and his wife Kirsty, work together not only to make great wine but also to act as stewards of the land and bring people together.
 Book a table at the onsite Chalk Restaurant and tuck into delicious food that celebrates local produce and farmers.
-If you'd prefer a more hands-on experience, there are various tasting and tours available for you to book.
+If you'd prefer a more hands-on experience, there are various tastings and tours available for you to book.
 The ‘Vineyard Safari’ Tour & Tasting includes two rounds of tasting and a ride in the winery trailer.

 Digby Fine English, Arundel

-55-57 High St, Arundel BN18 9AJ
+55-57 High Street, Arundel BN18 9AJ

 Inspired by ‘the land of lights and razzamatazz’, Digby Fine English began with a road trip across Western America.
 The founders sought to escape the grind of their corporate jobs and city life and found their inspiration in a sparkling winery south of Seattle.

 Keen to learn more?
-Pop into the tasting room in Arundel where you can sample flights while immersing yourself in the ethos that makes this brand stand out from the crowd.
+Pop into the tasting room in Arundel, where you can sample flights while immersing yourself in the ethos that makes this brand stand out from the crowd.

-Nutbourne Vineyards, Pullborough
+Nutbourne Vineyards, Pulborough

 Gay Street, Pulborough RH20 2HH

 Just down the road from Nyetimber, you’ll find Nutbourne – there must be something in the Pulborough soil!
-This family run vineyard was first planted in 1980 and today comprises around 30 acres producing a range of award-winning still and sparkling wines, with every part of the winemaking taking place onsite.
+This family-run vineyard was first planted in 1980 and today comprises around 30 acres, producing a range of award-winning still and sparkling wines, with every part of the winemaking taking place onsite.

 Having spent over 30 years honing their craft, it’s a fantastic spot to learn more about British winemaking.
-Visit and find out more about their sustainable practices including prioritising biodiversity, making the vineyard carbon neutral and reducing the footprint from production and distribution.
+Visit and find out more about their sustainable practices, including prioritising biodiversity, making the vineyard carbon neutral and reducing the footprint from production and distribution.

 Located in the heart of West Sussex, it’s a truly charming place to while away a day.
-Go on a guided tour, explore the wildflower meadows and enjoy a tasting while you take in panoramic views of the vineyard from a converted 19th century windmill.
+Go on a guided tour, explore the wildflower meadows and enjoy a tasting while you take in panoramic views of the vineyard from a converted 19th-century windmill.
 Don’t forget to visit the alpaca farm while you’re there too.

 East Sussex